 Table 9 reports the Granger causality test with the entire sample data set.
-In the estimation of VAR models, six-period and seven-period lags are chosen for the VAR model with simple changes and with absolute changes in stock prices, respectively, according to minimizing Akaike's information criterion (AIC).
+In the estimation of VAR models, six- period and seven-period lags are chosen for the VAR model with simple changes and with absolute changes in stock prices, respectively, according to minimizing AIC (Akaike's information criterion).
 This result supports the basic observation of a dynamic cross-correlation between stock price changes and the summary statistics of implied probability distribution.
-For example, absolute changes in stock prices Granger causes both standard deviation and excess kurtosis at the level of 1 percent statistical significance.
-Changes in stock prices also Granger causes skewness at the 1 percent statistical significance level.
+For example, absolute changes in stock prices Granger causes both standard deviation and excess kurtosis at the 1-percent statistically significance.
+Changes in stock prices also Granger causes skewness at the 1-percent statistical significance level.

 Moreover, the multivariate model detects another lead/lag relationship as follows.
-In the VAR model with changes in stock prices, standard deviation and skewness Granger cause changes in stock prices at the 1 and 5 percent statistical significance levels, respectively.
-In the VAR model with absolute changes in stock prices, standard deviation and skewness Granger cause absolute changes in stock prices at the 5 and 1 percent statistical significance levels, respectively.
+In the VAR model with changes in stock prices, standard deviation and skewness Granger cause changes in stock prices at the 1- and 5-percent statistical significance levels, respectively.
+In the VAR model with absolute changes in stock prices, standard deviation and skewness Granger cause absolute changes in stock prices at the 5- and 1percent statistically significance levels, respectively.
+Yet, a lead/lag relationship between excess kurtosis and market fluctuations is not detected in either VAR models.